LISTEN TO MR. COHEN Listen to Mr. Cohen present his argument before the Supreme Court, click here for more information.

 Over the development of my 35+ year career, I have represented a substantial amount of individuals that have been called to testify in front of a grand jury, as well as those who have been served with subpoenas whose testimony could be compelled.
 My proficiency in this category of the criminal law process provides these individuals with critical guidance regarding their presence at the hearing by acquiring immunity from prosecution in the case at hand or by directing individuals of their right to assert Fifth Amendment protection against self-incrimination.

 Although many assume that a grand jury proceeding is secret, legitimate means exist to acquire the material content and dialogue of this type of proceeding.
-Representation by a proficient criminal defense attorney as an ally at this serious juncture of a criminal case is vital.
+Representation by a proficient criminal defense attorney in Fort Lauderdale as an ally at this serious juncture of a criminal case is vital.

 Many would think that once you plead guilty to charges brought against you and convicted of the related offense, it’s the end of the road and all that’s left to do is wait for sentencing and hope for the best.